 But that doesn’t stop people from bringing it up all the time.
 “You should pursue a STEM career,” people who barely know me (and then some who do) insist, “because there aren’t enough girls in those fields!”
 When I’m told this sort of thing, I feel like I’m being objectified, sexually.
 Because of my sex.
 But not in the usual, perverse sort of way.
 I’m being discriminated for, with good intentions, but it’s still discrimination!

 Long story short, I may be female, but whether you’re progressive or conservative / traditional in your mindset, please don’t assume my interests and aspirations based on my gender alone.

-Don’t assume I want a life of stay-at-home-mother-of-eight-hood, and don’t assume I’m being held back from a career in STEM either.
+Don’t assume, based on my gender and other demographic factors, that I want a life of stay-at-home-mother-of-eight-hood, and don’t assume I’m being held back from a career in STEM either.
 Some of us might have other callings, even multiple at once.
 I get that, historically, some of us have retreated to the arts as a safe haven from the oppressors, but there are also people who actually want to be here, or in nursing, or secretarial jobs.

 If women are to shatter glass ceilings in STEM fields, we should be sending qualified women into these fields, not artsy daydreamers like me.
 Sometimes girls who do have potential in these fields need a push to get there, that’s fine.
-But that doesn’t mean all girls need to be shoved against their will and against their interests.
+But that doesn’t mean all girls, with no regard to their unique interests, need to be shoved to it against their will and against their interests.